-Social Studies Major (B.S.)/Teacher Licensure Requirements:

-Requirements within the Social Studies major:
+Social Studies Major (B.S.)/Teacher Licensure Requirements: Requirements within the Social Studies major:

-- History courses: HIS 101, 102, 201, 202, 307. - Other course within the social sciences: ECO 101; GEO 201; POL 101; SOC 101. - Social Studies electives: 15 hours at the 300- or 400-level, selected from courses in Economics, Geography, History, Political Sciences, and Sociology.
+- History courses: HIS 101, 102, 201, 202, 307. - Other course within the social sciences: ECO 101; GEO 201; POL 101; SOC 101. - Social Studies electives: Fifteen hours at the 300- or 400-level, selected from courses in Economics, Geography, History, Political Sciences, and Sociology.
 These must include two courses labeled Social Sciences and one course, Global and Cross-Cultural.
 These may include POL 202, 203; and HIS 285.

 Note: The course descriptions under "Courses of Instruction" use the following codes: Social Sciences, [S]; and Global and Cross-Cultural, [G].
-In addition, all Economics and Sociology courses count as Social Sciences courses (except ECO 330, which counts as a Global and Cross-Cultural course).
+In addition, all Economics and Sociology courses count as Social Sciences courses.